Sherwin Williams Antique White: a pretty darn popular cream paint color

 WHAT PAINT COLORS GO WITH ANTIQUE WHITE OR CREAM CABINETS?

-Before deciding what colour you want on your walls, you need to decide what LOOK you’re going for.
+Before deciding what color you want on your walls, you need to decide what LOOK you’re going for.
 Because as discussed earlier, Antique White is a picky lil fella…

 Warm paint colors will help to soften the approach of Antique White as they will blend a bit more.
 Warm colors include cream, beige and brown.